 1. Nomination.
 Nomination for election to the board of trustees shall be made by a Nominating Committee.
 The Nominating Committee shall consist of three members of the Association or representatives of members.
 The Nominating Committee shall be appointed by the board of trustees prior to each annual meeting of the members to serve from the close of such annual meeting until the close of the next annual meeting at which the trustees are to be elected.
 Such appointment shall be announced by the board of trustees.

 The Nominating Committee shall make as many nominations for election to the board of trustees as it shall in its discretion determine, but no less than the number of vacancies that are to be filled on the board.
 Such nominations may be made only from among the members or representatives of members.
 Anyone interested in serving as a trustee or nominating someone for a trustee position shall notify the Nominating Committee.
 Nominees shall be afforded the opportunity to decline and the name of any person so declining shall not appear on the ballot.
 The Nominating Committee shall determine a list of candidates. [amended see Change History]

 2. Election.
 Election to the board of trustees shall be by secret written ballot.
-At such election the members or their proxies may cast as many votes as they are entitled to cast under the provisions of the Articles, in respect to each position to be elected.
+At such election, the members may cast, in person or by proxy, as many votes as they are entitled to cast under the provisions of the Articles, in respect to each position to be elected.
+Cumulative voting shall not be permitted.
 The Nominating Committee shall conduct the election.
-The election may be held at the annual meeting or the election may be conducted by mail in such manner as the Nominating Committee shall determine.
-The persons receiving the largest number of votes shall be elected.
-Cumulative voting shall not be permitted. [amended see Change history]
+The board of trustees or the Nominating Committee may designate alternate means by which members or their proxies may be permitted or required to cast their votes, including, without limitation, written ballots submitted by mail or ballots submitted by electronic transmission, so long as the board of trustees or Nominating Committee reasonably determine that the anonymity and integrity of the election will not be compromised thereby. [amended see Change history]

 Article V: Meeting of Trustees